-Covid-19 will have a significant and most likely permanent impact on the entire travel industry.
-Airlines in particular are seeing a considerable transformation.
-The scope and size of the big 4 will be reduced by 30-40 percent.
-Their entire organizations will become smaller as well.
+The travel industry has transformed tremendously in the last two years.
+Airlines in particular have experienced an evolution of challenges and obstacles to overcome.
+The scope and size of the big 4 continue to decrease and expect to be reduced by 30-40 percent.
+Their entire organizations have become smaller as well.
 Results of this include

 - Increased focus on building and defending their hubs.